mo-hassann/social-app/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [License](/LICENSE) for more information.